vanburencountymi-digital-information/airtable-directory/readme.md

 * **NEW:** Main directory index page organizing all departments
 * **NEW:** Automatic URL slug generation for departments and employees
 * **NEW:** Breadcrumb navigation on directory pages
+* **NEW:** Department photo support in shortcodes and directory pages
+* **NEW:** Multiple department support in department_details shortcode (comma-separated IDs)
 * **NEW:** Enhanced admin interface with directory cache management and URL controls
+* Enhanced department_details shortcode with photo field support
+* Added support for displaying multiple departments in single shortcode
 * Extended API class with department hierarchy and staff lookup methods
 * Added comprehensive CSS styling for directory pages
 * Improved cache management for directory-specific data
-* Updated documentation with directory features
+* Updated documentation with new features

 = 2.1 =
 * Refactored plugin into a modular, class-based structure